 There are many things you should take into consideration before deciding on the best Milford Sound Cruise for you.
 Things like the price, the reviews, and the size of the boat (I’ll explain why later).
-Milford Sound is one of the most beautiful & dramatic places in the world.
+Milford Sound is one of the most beautiful and dramatic places in the world.
 In fact, Rudyard Kipling re-named it the ‘Eighth Wonder of the World’.

 Would you believe it is New Zealand’s number one tourist attraction, attracting over 800,000 visitors a year?
-Which seems like nothing in comparison to tourist-heavy cities like Bangkok, London & New York.
+Which seems like nothing in comparison to tourist-heavy cities like Bangkok, London, and New York.
 But Milford Sound is very remote and, as a result, quite difficult to get to.
 If you’ve visited, you will understand what a feat it is to get 800,000 visitors in and out of Milford Sound every year.

 The absolute number one thing to do in Milford Sound is to go on a cruise, and with so many options available, it can be difficult to decide what tour is best for you.
 Well, lucky for you, I’ve visited “the sound” heaps as I lived in Queenstown for a number of years – and know what cruises offer the most unforgettable experience!

-Which Milford Sound Tour is the Best?
+Which Milford Sound tour is the best?

 We drove our rental car from Te Anau to Milford Sound this past weekend.
 It was a once-in-a-lifetime experience for us.
 The weather was moody and slightly rainy – just the way we wanted it, as it made our photos all the more epic.